Steps to Find A Good Marriage Counselor

 I like to share a few insights and tips on how to search and screen a therapist for counseling purposes.
-As a licensed Marriage and Family Therapist who is located in Toluca Lake in Burbank near Warner Bros studios in the Los Angeles area.
-I have been practicing as for more than 19 years in many and various clinical settings including private practice.
+As a Licensed Marriage and Family Therapist located in historic Roswell, GA, on Canton Street, in the Minton House, I have been practicing as for more than 22 years in many and various clinical settings including my private practice.
 I would like to share a few important insights, and helpful tips as you look for a good marriage counselor or a psychotherapist.
 This is a very important step you are taking so you want to use discernment and take your time before your final decision.

 Many people are not aware of the following points.
 Prevention is the key to taking care of your relationship problems and communication problems.
 Timing is everything when it comes to marriage counseling.
 In particular, I am a great fan of engaged couples who invest months of good premarital counseling.

 When you have any relationship problems, the sooner you get the right help the better!
 Trust me on this.
 I frequently hear comments from couples in my counseling office who waited too long to get help, and they suffered too long.
 This is not necessary.
 Taking the first step and making that call is always hard, but the longer you wait the more complicated it will be.